Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 ## News

+* Speech SDK Release 1.3.0

+  Mid of February 2019 we released version 1.3.0 of the Speech SDK.

 * Speech SDK Release 1.2.0

-  Mid of December we released version 1.2.0 of the Speech SDK.
+  Mid of December 2018 we released version 1.2.0 of the Speech SDK.

 * Speech SDK Release 1.1.0

-  Beginning of November we released version 1.1.0 of the Speech SDK.
+  Beginning of November 2018 we released version 1.1.0 of the Speech SDK.
 The release notes can be found [here](https://docs.microsoft.com/azure/cognitive-services/speech-service/releasenotes#speech-service-sdk-110).

 ## Features

 This repository hosts samples that help you to get started with several features of the SDK.
 In addition more complex scenarios are included to give you a head-start on using speech technology in your application.

-We tested the samples with the latest released version of the SDK (1.2.0) on Windows 10, Ubuntu 16.04 and 18.04 x64, Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.
+We tested the samples with the latest released version of the SDK (1.3.0) on Windows 10, Ubuntu 16.04 and 18.04 x64, Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.

 ## Getting Started